uzibytes/Voco_App/README.md

 - Open the cloned repository in VS Code
 - Enter command - `flutter clean` at first.
 - Then Enter Command - `flutter run` to start the application in your local emulator.
+- Or you can directly use our application on your android phone by downloading the apk [link](https://drive.google.com/file/d/1G2OAgv496ZIgfTvQDB9stnZZdOtdA90W/view?usp=sharing).

 ## Support